nflaw/smartnode/README.md

 # SmartNode
 ### Standalone security and cronjob addon for smartnode on Ubuntu 16.04 LTS x64
 ### (!)
 Please do NOT run this if you already used the official bash installer
-### ATTENTION: This installer is only suitable for a dedicated vps.
-The anti-ddos script in this installer will disable all ports including the http, https and dns ports.
-It will only leave the smartnode port open as well as a custom port for SSH.

 #### This shell script comes with 4 cronjobs:
 1. Make sure the daemon is always running: *makerun.sh*